 SDPC currently has graduate members and members-in-training from diverse backgrounds and is a member of the American Psychoanalytic Association, the International Psychoanalytic Association, and FIPAS, the organization of southern California psychoanalytic institutes and societies.

-The San Diego Psychoanalytic Center (SDPC) is a nonprofit corporation and is accredited by the California Medical Association, the California Psychological Association, the Board of Behavioral Sciences, and the Board of Registered Nurses as an approved provider of continuing education credits.
+The San Diego Psychoanalytic Center (SDPC) is a nonprofit corporation and is accredited by the California Medical Association and the California Association for Marriage and Family Therapists (CAMFT).
+The San Diego Psychoanalytic Center is recognized by the California Board of Psychology, as an approved provider of continuing education credits.